MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/your-first-prompt.md

 ---
-title: How to quickly run prompts in Semantic Kernel
+title: Quickly create your first prompt in Semantic Kernel
-description: Learn how to create and run prompts in code using Semantic Kernel.
+description: Learn how to create and run prompts using Semantic Kernel.
 description:
 author: johnmaeda
 ms.topic: creating-chains